 - A) Who complete and submit their scholarship/financial aid application by the deadline: - 1) The Academic Affairs Office will collect applications until the deadline.
-Students can submit the application form by either filling out the form through the link shared in the email sent by Academic Affairs or sending the application form in a soft copy to Academic.scholarship@sunykorea.ac.kr. - 2) The candidates will first be reviewed through a screening process: - The most recent term GPA of 3.5 or higher (for scholarship); The most recent term GPA of 3.2 or higher (for financial aid) - The Continuing Student Scholarship Committee will review applications for scholarship or financial aid. - 4) The results will be announced after final approval. - B) Who complete and submit their scholarship/financial aid applications after the deadline:
+Students can submit the application form by filling out the form through the link shared in the email sent by Academic Affairs(academic.scholarship@sunykorea.ac.kr). - 2) The candidates will first be reviewed through a screening process: - The most recent term GPA of 3.5 or higher (for scholarship); The most recent term GPA of 3.2 or higher (for financial aid) - 3) The Continuing Student Scholarship Committee will review applications for scholarship or financial aid. - 4) The results will be announced after final approval. - B) Who complete and submit their scholarship/financial aid applications after the deadline: